Interest (in rate)

 A fee charged for borrowing money.
 Also refers to money that a financial institution may pay individuals for keeping their money in an account there (such as an interest-bearing savings account).

 A fixed-rate mortgage offers a straightforward, predictable monthly payment.
-With fixed-rate mortgages, your interest rate—and your total monthly payment of Glossary Term: principal and Glossary Term: interest—will stay the same for the entire Glossary Term: term of the loan.
+With fixed-rate mortgages, your mortgage interest rate—and your total monthly payment of Glossary Term: principal and Glossary Term: interest—will stay the same for the entire Glossary Term: term of the loan.
 That predictability makes it easier to set your budget.

 Fixed-rate mortgages are a good choice if you: